-AT 101: Introduction to Art Therapy DC (3)
+AT 101: Introduction to Art Therapy \AT/DC (3)

 This course provides an introduction to the basic concepts of art as therapy and the profession of art therapy.
 It includes an overview of the origins, theories, and foundations of art therapy, as well as exposure to major theories in the field and their application in many settings implementing art as a means of communication and healing.
-Fulfills Ursuline Core Requirement of Art, Art Therapy, or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy, or Music requirement. \AT/DC